 Waste and Recycling

-Read the latest article from The Woodlands Township Environmental Services Department for more information and additional recycling resources.
+Read the latest article from The Woodlands Township Environmental Services Department for more information.

 Recycling Dilemma #1008: Plastic Bags and Film – Friend or Foe?